 Support Resources

 Although the information is accurate as of the publishing date, resource offerings or availability may change.
 Please contact the resource directly to verify confidentiality and services.
-If you are unsure where to start or have questions about confidentiality, contact the College’s Title IX Coordinator Joan Cook via email at jcook60@cscc.edu or via phone at (614) 287-2636.

-Counseling Services (010 Nestor Hall, Columbus Campus)
+Mental Health Counseling (010 Nestor Hall, Columbus Campus)

-For more information or to schedule an appointment, email counselingservices@cscc.edu or call (614) 287-2818. *
+For more information about Mental Health Counseling at Columbus State, email counselingservices@cscc.edu or call (614) 287-2818.

 Matrix Integrated Psychological Services, Employee Assistance Program (EAP)